 Customizing your table

 Show pagination: Once you have more than one page of data in your table, you have the option to show which page number a user is on.
 It appears on the top right corner of the table with arrows that allow the user to go forward or backward on a page.

 Make sortable: Making your table sortable allows a user to click on any of the table headers, and the table will sort by that column.
-On first click, it will sort by lowest number or first alphabetically.
+On the first click, it will sort by lowest number or first alphabetically.
 On the second click, it will reverse and sort by highest number or last alphabetically.

 Make searchable: Making your table searchable adds a search bar to the table, allowing a user to search for specific information.
 The search entry must be an exact match or it will not return anything.
 This is useful if you have more than one page.

 Show ranks: Showing rank will add a column on the left-hand side ranking the table starting with 1.
 The ranks do not ever move, even if a user sorts a table in a different way.

 Stripe table: Striping a table makes every other row on the table light gray.
 Alternating between white and light gray makes it easier for the eyes to see what is within the same row.
 It is especially helpful if you have a very wide table and the user has to scan left-to-right for information.

 Sort table: Not to be confused with the "make sortable" checkbox, the "Sort table" slider button allows you to set an initial sorting based on a column of your choosing and ascending or descending direction.
 If this option is not selected, the table will default to how you entered the data.